 - an urgent situation that makes it difficult for your carer to look after you.

-You may still have to provide some information when you call, to make sure the right type of care can be provided.
+You may have to provide some information when you call.
+This is to make sure the right type of care can be provided.

-Further information on emergency respite is available on the Carer Gateway.
+Further information on emergency respite is available on the Carer Gateway website.

 Flexible respite is available in the day or overnight.
 It can be provided in your home or in the community.
 It usually involves a paid carer coming to your home so that your usual carer can take a short break.

-Residential respite in an aged care home is available for a few days through to a few weeks at a time.
-Residential respite is best suited if you need on-going, continuous carer support for most tasks.
+Residential respite care takes place in an aged care home.
+It is best suited to people who need carer support for most tasks and can be for a few days through to a few weeks at a time.

 How does residential respite work?

-During your short stay, you will be entitled to the same care and support services as permanent residents.
-For instance, you will be given a room and hotel-type services such as meals, laundry and social activities, as well as services to meet your personal and care needs.
+When you receive residential respite, you are entitled to the same care and support services as permanent residents of the aged care home.
+For example, you will be given a room and hotel-type services such as meals, laundry, and social activities, as well as services to meet your personal and care needs.

-Based on your initial ACAT assessment, you will be approved for either low or high level care.
+Based on your aged care assessment, you will receive a respite classification.
 This will determine the level of respite subsidy your provider will receive, and ensure you receive care appropriate to your needs.
-Being approved for high level care allows you to access low level care, but not vice-versa.